yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Cache/index.md

 ```

 :::info
-Here is a complete list of configuration settings for the [Cache](https://yousif-khalil-abdulkarim.github.io/daiso-core/types/Cache.CacheSettingsBase.html) class.
+Here is a complete list of settings for the `Cache` class.
 :::

 ## Cache basics